-The 2017 Annual General Meeting
+The 2018 Annual General Meeting

-The 2017 Annual General Meeting was held on 25 April in Aitik's truck workshop.
-101,393,489 shares were represented at the Meeting by 1,113 shareholders, either in person or through their proxies.
-The shares represented comprised just over 37% of the total number of shares.
+The Annual General Meeting was held on 27 April in Garpenberg.
+103,075,722 shares were represented at the Meeting by 1,189 shareholders, either in person or through their proxies.
+The shares represented comprised just over 38% of the total number of shares.
 The Meeting was attended by most Members of the Board and members of the Group management, and the auditor.

-The Meeting resolved, amongst other things, to re-elect all of the Members of the Board, with the exception of Ulla Litzén, who had declined re-election.
-Pia Rudengren was elected as a new Member of the
+The Meeting resolved, amongst other things, to re-elect all of the Members of the Board, with the exception of Lennart Evrell, who had declined re-election following his announcement that he would step down as President.
+The Meeting resolved that the President would not become a Member of the Board.
+Anders Ullberg was re-elected as the Chairman of the Board.
+The Meeting further resolved: